- Everett Public Schools

 For families dropping off students at an extended day program or childcare in the school, please confirm pick up and drop off requirements with the program.

-Assemblies and gatherings will be limited to class groups.
+In-person assemblies and gatherings will be limited to class groups.
 Large assemblies/meetings will occur virtually to limit interactions among students.
 If gatherings (meetings) occur, they will access large open spaces (i.e. gyms) to allow for physical distancing.

 Recess / Outdoor Spaces / Playgrounds